Ceiba

 API keys first.
 Payment-native access later.

-Longer term, Ceiba is being designed with room for payment-native access paths, including x402.
-The goal is to support future ways of paying for API access without making payment protocols the first thing teams have to adopt.
+Ceiba starts with the access model most API teams already understand: keys, plans, quotas, usage tracking, and subscription-linked access.
+Longer term, it is being designed with room for payment-native access paths, including x402, without making payment protocols the first thing teams have to adopt.

 Why not build it yourself?